Joshua-Ludolf/TAMUSA-NOTEPAD-EXPERTS/README.md

 **Python Text Based Editor (Notepad)**

 This project is a simple text-based editor implemented in Python.
-It consists of two main components:
+It consists of three main components for basic notepad functionality:

 - **notepad.py**: This file contains the Notepad class that represents notepad application.
 - **file.py**: This file handles file operations such as reading from and writing to files, ensuring that data is correctly managed and stored.
 - **execute.py**: This file contains main function to initialize and run the NotePad application.

+Other components:
+- **pyproject.toml**: This file is used by the UV package manager, see additional features for documentation.
 - **tne.ico**: This file is the icon for notepad application.
 - **tne.png**: This file is the png file of icon for ReadMe documentation.
+- **emoji.py**: This file contains EmojiPicker class that allows user to insert application builtin emojis.
+- **unittest.py**: This file contains unit test for this application, primarily for basic utilization of this software.

 The editor provides a basic interface for text manipulation, making it a useful tool for learning about file handling and user interface design in Python.
 <br>